-Fresh bell peppers can be readily available in he markets year round.
+Fresh bell peppers can be readily available in the markets year-round.
 Buy fresh harvest featuring firm, bright fruits feeling heavy for their size.

 Avoid excessively soft, lusterless, pale green color peppers.
-Furthermore, avoid those with surface cuts/punctures, bruise, spots and shriveled stems.
+Furthermore, avoid those with surface cuts/punctures, bruises, spots, and shriveled stems.

 Once at home, they should be kept in the refrigerator in a plastic bag where they stay fresh for about 3-4 days.
 They may sustain chill injuries if stored for extended periods.

 |Chickpeas salad with beans, cucumber, bell pepper, tomatoes, scallions, pine nuts.
 Photo courtesy: sporst|

 To prepare, wash bell peppers in cold running water.
 Cut the stem end and discard it.
 This way, you can see its inside structure.
-Remove central core with seeds.
+Remove seeds from the central core.
 Now you have a hollow "cup shape" pepper.
 Chop it using a paring knife into cubes, rings or strips as in onions.

-Although sweet peppers have the least capsaicin levels unlike other chili peppers, still they may inflict burning sensation to hands and may cause irritation to mouth/nasal passages, eyes and throat.
-Therefore, it may be advised in some sensitive individuals to use thin, hand gloves and face masks while handling them.
+Although sweet peppers have the least capsaicin levels unlike other chili peppers, still they may inflict burning sensation to hands and may cause irritation to mouth/nasal passages, eyes, and throat.
+Therefore, it may be advised in some sensitive individuals to use thin hand gloves and face mask while handling them.

 Here are some serving tips: